Awais1028/BackDrop/frontend/PRD.md

     *   **My Bids/Reservations View:** List of submitted bids/reservations with their status, and options to edit/cancel unaccepted ones.
     *   **My Deals View:** List of accepted/committed deals, with options to provide final approval for integration plans and commit spend.
 *   **Merchant Console:**
-    *   **My Products View:** List of uploaded SKUs, with options for bulk CSV upload, edit, or delete individual SKUs.
+    *   **My Products View:** List of uploaded SKUs, with options for bulk CSV upload, manual add (with image upload), edit, or delete individual SKUs.
     *   **My Rules View:** Interface to define and manage eligibility and suitability rules for SKUs.
     *   **Discover Opportunities View:** (Same as Advertiser Console)
     *   **Slot Detail View:** (Same as Advertiser Console)